clarkx/Lumiere-for-2.79/README.md

 **"DOWN Arrow"** : Delete a side to the shape

 #### Gradient :
-> **Warning** : You have to select the index (the number on the the left of the list) before changing the value or the color.

 **"+"** : Add a color stop to the coloramp